New York, NY

 Parents of children with anxiety or OCD related disorders.
 Must be residents of New York state.

-Starting this Fall.
-Tuesday evenings - 90 minute group.
+Starting later this Fall.
+90 minute group.
 7 weeks via ZOOM.
 Parents are expected to commit to the entire program.

 This ‘virtual’ group is designed for parents of children who struggle with anxiety or OCD related disorders, and will be based on the concepts of SPACE: Supportive Parenting for Anxious Childhood Emotions.
 The group will be delivered via ZOOM.